 What are your hours?

 What safety precautions are being taken by the Library?

 When you come to the library you will notice things look a little bit different.
 All individuals anywhere on library property - inside or outside - are required to wear a mask.
 Face coverings worn over the nose and mouth are required for all in-person visits as well as curbside pickups.
-Masks with valves and neck gaitors are not allowed.
+Masks with valves, neck gaiters and knitted masks are not allowed.
 Face shields without masks are not permitted.
 Children under the age of two are the only persons not required to wear a face covering.

 Staff members are screened prior to arriving at work and have been trained to recognize the symptoms of COVID-19 and in delivering high-quality library service to our community in a safe manner.
 All staff members will be wearing masks and some, in addition, may be wearing face shields.

 To the greatest degree possible, the ventilation has been improved and fresh air rate has been increased.
 All air handlers have been refitted with MERV 13 filters.
 Our service desks have been fitted with Plexiglas to allow for safer library transactions.

 A temporary code of conduct for our patrons will be prominently posted requiring the use of masks and social distancing as well as the restriction of any individual to enter the building who is sick or recently exposed to COVID-19.

 Can I come in the building?

 On September 14th we began allowing a limited number of patrons into the building by appointment only.
 We expect these opportunities to expand as we fine-tune our procedures operating under these new conditions.
 All of these appointment types are limited to 20-minute durations.

 How do I make an appointment to access the building?